Btwo2/CppMicrocontrollerWindowsGraphicInterface/README.md

 ![Imagepre](https://github.com/Btwo2/MicrocontrollerWindowsGraphicInterface/assets/110456965/f53424d3-95cf-4b1c-b669-03c8fcb4310f)

 An easy-to-use rudimentar graphic interface developed to record and plot data.
 This interface allows ploting real-time data recieved by a microcontroller and plot a graphic.
-We implemented additionally to the real-time plotting a recording data option, a load saved data option and allowing to choose between creating a static or a dynamic axis when recording new data.
+We implemented additionally to the real-time plotting a recording data option, a load saved data option, allowing to choose between creating a static or a dynamic axis and apply some correction to the values when recording new data.
 Finally, as a proof-of-concept we used Freescale Freedom FDRM-KL25Z but any microcontroller can communicate to this interface using an USB cable.

 ![Image2](https://github.com/Btwo2/MicrocontrollerWindowsGraphicInterface/assets/110456965/2508216b-f690-476d-bbc1-92897afa2e25)